Corey Seager Preview, Player Props: Rangers vs. Mariners

 Corey Seager At The Plate

-- Among the qualified batters in MLB play, his batting average ranks fourth, his on-base percentage ranks eighth, and he is second in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks fourth in batting average, ninth in on-base percentage, and second in slugging.

-- Seager is batting .333 with one homer during his last outings and is riding an eight-game hitting streak.
+- Seager enters this game on a nine-game hitting streak.
+In his last games, he's hitting .316 with one homer.

-- Seager has picked up a hit in 77.4% of his 115 games this year, with multiple hits in 39.1% of those games.
+- Seager has picked up a hit in 90 of 116 games this season, with multiple hits 45 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.